Traffic (2000 film): Post-production

 The first cut of Traffic ran three hours and ten minutes.
 Soderbergh cut it to two hours and twenty minutes.
-Early on, there were concerns that the film might get an NC-17 rating, and he was prepared to release it with that rating, but the MPAA assigned it an R.
+Early on, there were concerns that the film might get an NC-17 rating, and he was prepared to release it with that rating, but the MPAA assigned it an R. According to a USA Films executive, Jack Valenti, President of the MPAA, agreed to give it an R rating based on the film's importance as "message-powered entertainment."

 Reception

 Box office performance

 Traffic was given a limited release on December 27, 2000, in four theaters where it grossed on its opening weekend.
 It was given a wide release on January 5, 2001, in 1,510 theaters, grossing $15.5 million on its opening weekend.
 The film made $124.1 million in North America and $83.4 million in foreign markets for a worldwide total of $207.5 million, well above its estimated $46 million budget.